 \item[$\mathrm{(C}_{2}\mathrm{)}$] $\mathbb{E}\sup_{t\in\lbrack0,T]}\left\vert A^{n}(t)-A(t)\right\vert \rightarrow0$ as $n\rightarrow\infty$;

 \item[$\mathrm{(C}_{3}\mathrm{)}$] $\mathbb{E[}\left( \Delta_{n}F\right) ^{2p}+\left( \Delta_{n}G\right) ^{2p}]\rightarrow0$ as $n\rightarrow\infty$. \end{description}

-The uniform convergence from assumption $\mathrm{(C}_{3}\mathrm{)}$ can be relaxed to the uniform convergence on bounded sets; however, we will work with this hypothesis for the sake of keeping computations as simple as possible.
+The uniform convergence from assumption $\mathrm{(C}_{3}\mathrm{)}$ can be relaxed to an weaker type of convergence; however, we will work with this hypothesis for the sake of keeping computations as simple as possible.